×

 Repayment problems

 Talk to your lender as soon as you find it hard to pay on time.
 The earlier you talk to them, the more they can do to help.
-If you know your finances will change, eg your income will drop soon, talk to your lender before it happens.
+If you know your finances will change (for example, your income will drop soon) talk to your lender before it happens.

 You and your lender could discuss: